 Aims of the programme

-Enable students to gain an underpinning of leadership theory both with individual and group activities.
+- Enable students to gain an underpinning of leadership theory both with individual elearning and group scenario discussions.

 Criteria